G00364769/Project-2018/README.md

 When I represent mean value in graph what I see based on each flower I can see X and Y axis my x is flower record and y is sepal length and width, petal length and width min and max value.
 Now I want build logic if user provides sepal length and width, petal length and width it gives flower name as output.
-I did my analysis in XL sheet and in graph
+I did my analysis in XL sheet and as well in graph

-While analysis the data and graph I can see sepal length is less than 8 Cm and width is less than 5 Cm, Petal Length and width less than 7 and 3 in Cm for all the Data Set.
+### While analysis the data and graph I can see sepal length is less than 8 Cm and width is less than 5 Cm, Petal Length and width less than 7 and 3 in Cm for irish Data Set.

 After analysis I came to below logic.
 Calculation algorithm data analysis as per mine
 What is perimeter???